orangeduck/Cello-Website/pages/learn-garbage-collection.md

 no trouble recording whenever a new object is allocated.

 The list of reachable objects is usually much harder to obtain.
-In languages such as Python, which run on a virtual machine, this can be made by traversing the data structures that represent the code running on the virtual machine, finding all references to objects and following any more references those objects contain.
+In languages such as Java, which run on a virtual machine, this can be made by traversing the data structures that represent the program running on the virtual machine, finding all references to objects and following any more references those objects contain.

 In this case the list of reachable objects is not explicitly computed.
 Instead the comparison is done implicitly by _marking_ and then _sweeping_.
-First all of the reachable objects are _marked_ by recursively following references, starting from local and global variables in the code, until there are no longer any unmarked objects to be found.
-Then the list of allocated ojects is _swept_ by going over and deleting any that are unmarked.
+First all of the reachable objects are _marked_, starting from local and global variables and recursively following references in the program all objects are marked, until there are no longer any unmarked objects to be found.
+Then the list of allocated objects is _swept_ by going over and deleting any that are remaining unmarked.

 But C works at a lower level of abstraction than these languages.
-There is no convinient list of "objects" or "references" to follow.
+There is no convenient list of "objects" or "references" to follow.
 In C we are dealing with raw memory and all of this structure doesn't exist.
-Luckily, because Cello acts as a runtime system on top of native C, we can use it alongside a few crafty tricks to try and rebuild much of this structure - and in doing so create a basic garbage collector limited to Cello objects.
+Luckily, because Cello acts as a runtime system on top of native C, we can use it alongside a few crafty tricks to try and rebuild much of this structure - and in doing so create a basic Garbage Collector limited to Cello objects.

 We can start with the observation that, in general, memory in C exists in three locations - the heap, the stack, and the data segment.
 This means if an object